-Attending a luxury home open house is a good way to find a house that fits your needs and to gather ideas for remodeling, decorating and landscaping.
-While an open house for an expensive home or estate is typically very similar to one held for a property in any price range, there are some subtle differences.
+Attending a luxury home open house is a good way to find a home that fits your needs and to gather ideas for remodeling, decorating and landscaping.
+Open houses held in luxury homes and estates, homes typically selling for $3M and up in most areas, are usually similar compared to those hosted for homes priced lower, but there can be a few subtle differences.
 Here are tips for getting the most out of visiting any open house, but for a luxury home open house in particular.

 1. Prepare Your Checklist

 Attending an open house productively requires preparation.
 After you’ve set a purchase budget and scheduled when you need to buy, move, etc., complete a checklist that tags each feature of your potential new home as either:

 Your checklist can be modified as you research available properties and gather more information.

 2. Preview Online

 Most advertisements for homes holding an open house are published online, whether the home is listed in the local Multiple Listing Service (MLS) or only on the listing broker’s web site.
 The listing will usually provide enough information to assess whether or not the property meets your selection criteria.
 Caution: even expensive homes can be victims of bad photography.
 Grainy, out of focus and generally poor photographs can either hide faults in a property or fail to accurately depict its finest features.
 If a property meets most of your selection criteria, it’s better to leave it on your open house list rather than risk missing a gem because of bad photos.